kissmetrics/km-support/_posts/2012-10-19-event-library.md

 # Events Created By You - The Event Wizard

-We recommend installing on every page of your site the basic KISSmetrics JavaScript code (the one located in [site settings][site-settings]).
+We recommend installing on every page of your site the basic Kissmetrics JavaScript code (the one located in [site settings][site-settings]).
 Once you have done this, you can make use of the **Event Wizard**, which allows you to create, edit and delete simple events without involving your developer to add additional code.

 You can add rules for three types of events: